-Maintain a current driver's license.
+Maintain a current Class D Chauffeur's driver's license with passenger endorsement and DOT Physical.
 2. Observe all state laws and regulations to be a safe, defensive and courteous driver.
 3. All employees are subject to pre-hire and periodic background investigation.
 4. All drivers are subject to pre-hire alcohol and drug screens at employer's expense.
 5. All drivers are subject to and must report on demand for random or post-accident drug and alcohol testing.
 6. Report to work in a timely manner to perform all duties as scheduled.
 7. Complete pre-use van inspection, report any faults to Mechanics.
 8. Acquire current knowledge of the roads and streets within the DDC/DDCA area streets/roads.
 9. Use the provided route information to run on scheduled time.
 10. Supervise safe loading, unloading and transportation of students 11.
 Be a positive role model for students by exhibiting professional work habits.
 12. Teach students safe riding habits and emergency evacuation procedures.
 13. Be able to relate to and successfully work with students with medical, mental or physical needs.
 14. Follow any required special handling requirements that the students may need.
 15. Maintains order with respect.
 Refers misbehaved student activity to the Head of the School or assistant.
 17. Maintain confidentiality of all records and student information 18.
 Legibly & accurately complete all required paperwork and record keeping.
 19. Report accurate description of child abuse when observed.
 20. Keep route or trip vehicle interior and exterior in clean condition.
 21. Fuel vehicle, post trip inspection and perform other minor maintenance tasks.
 22. Report operational conditions to mechanics as needed for repair.

 23. Be available and successfully complete all required training.
 24. Be able to learn technology requirements as needed.
 25. Be able to communicate information clearly and in an appropriate, professional manner.
 26. Be able to work effectively in stressful, emergency situations when they occur.
 27. Report to supervisor any, and all, traffic accidents and/or violations when they occur.
 28. Use a positive professional attitude with co-workers, school staff, parents and students.
-29. The above responsibilities and duties are intended to describe the general nature and level of work performed by a person in the position.
+29. When transporting students to and from school all vans are required to have it's bus logo secured on the rear door of van.
+30. All vans cannot hold more than 12 passengers including driver.
+31. The above responsibilities and duties are intended to describe the general nature and level of work performed by a person in the position.
 Duties may be added to or eliminated at any time.